 Daniel continues to inspire change and make headlines by growing the mission of ending waste culture and redefining the meaning of “sustainable design” as a call to action for all who wish to participate.

-As of 2021, his projects have been featured on CNN, BUZZFEED NEWS, PAPER MAGAZINE, and THE NEW YORK TIMES.
+As of 2022, his projects have been featured on CNN, THE BBC, and GOOD MORNING AMERICA; as well as in global publications such as FORBES, VOGUE, and THE NEW YORK TIMES.

 “I don't make work that hurts people, or oppresses people, that makes someone hate their body or their face, or that pollutes someones water.
 I'm willing to work with what we’ve got, I don't care how long it takes, I care that you look good.
-I care that it's made here, that it’s made fair.” - ZERO WASTE DANIEL
+I care that it's made here, that it’s made fair.” - ZWDaniel

 zero waste in fashion